 NDIS therapy listings now run to thousands of providers.
 Most are fine.
 The problem is “fine” is exactly what got families through three-year waitlists at the big clinics and left them with five different reports that don’t talk to each other.

 This isn’t a buyer’s guide.
 There are plenty of those.
-This is the four questions we wish more families asked us on the intake call, because the answers expose the difference between a provider that will actually move your goals forward and one that will quietly drain your plan.
+This is the four questions we wish more families asked us on the intake call, because the answers expose the difference between a provider that will actually move your goals forward and one that will use your plan budget without moving your goals.

-1. Will the same senior clinician see me every visit?
+1. Will the same clinician see me every visit?

 Continuity matters more than almost anything else in therapy.
 The first three sessions are about trust, history, and showing up.
 After that, the gains compound.
-If you start over every twelve weeks with a new junior clinician because the last one rotated out, you’re paying for the same first three sessions on repeat.
+If you start over every twelve weeks with a different clinician because the last one rotated off your file, you’re paying for the same first three sessions on repeat.

 A bad answer sounds like: “We have a great team and we’ll match you with whoever has availability.”